Vulnerability: The Secret Weapon for Enhancing Emotional Intelligence

 Author Stephen Russell believes that “vulnerability is the only authentic state.”
 In his book, Barefoot Doctor’s Guide to the Tao: A Spiritual Handbook for the Urban Warrior, he writes: “Being vulnerable means being open, for wounding, but also for pleasure.
 Being open to the wounds of life means also being open to the bounty and beauty.”
 Vulnerability empowers us to love deeper and to grow stronger.

-There is no question in my mind that being vulnerable and authentic are two critical traits for practising and modelling excellence in your life.
+There is no question that being vulnerable and authentic are critical traits for practising and modelling excellence in your life.
 Each of us is a shining light with a capacity to open ourselves to share with and give to others.
+Vulnerability and authenticity are not just about being open and honest; they are about embracing who we are, including our strengths and weaknesses, and using that understanding to grow, innovate, and connect with others.
+This authentic engagement with ourselves and the world can be a powerful pathway to excellence in personal and professional life.

-Vulnerability is a strength when we take time to learn what fuels our passion and demonstrate the courage to share our authentic emotions and be vulnerable.
+Vulnerability is a strength when we learn what fuels our passion and demonstrate the courage to share our authentic emotions and be vulnerable.
 When this occurs, we allow our brilliance to shine.
-If you’re interested in developing these skills, you will benefit from my coaching services and emotional intelligence training.
+If you want to develop these skills, you will benefit from my coaching services and emotional intelligence training.
 Visit Marshall Connects for exciting new blogs.

 More Motivational Reads Here »